Basics

 Advantages of case control studies

 Case control studies offer several advantages that make them a valuable research method in epidemiology and public health.
-They are particularly useful when investigating rare diseases, working with limited resources, or exploring multiple risk factors.
 Below are three key advantages of case control studies.

 Efficient for studying rare diseases